CyclotronResearchCentre/bidsme/README.md

 As long data files remains in the correct folders and data format is supported by BIDScoin, bidsification should perform normally.

-This structure has been chosen to be as rigid possible, in order to mak it easier to treat numerically, but still human-readable.
+This structure has been chosen to be as rigid possible, in order to make it easier to treat numerically, but still human-readable.
 It naturally  supports multimodal dataset.